- Robert Bollinger

 Interviewed by Robin Henry ~ 17 February 2001

 This interview was conducted by Robin Henry for the Oral History Research Center as part of an oral history project on the Roller Skating Association.
 The transcript has been edited by the Oral History Research Center's staff and by the Interviewee.
-Changes are indicated in brackets. [note: corrections sent by Robert Bollinger were not made]
+Changes are indicated in brackets. [note: requested correction of transcripton errors that changed Robert's words were ignored.]

 The reader should bear in mind the fact that this material is a verbatim transcription of an interview, not a written document.
 Very few persons speak with the precision with which they write.
 We have done our best to make the transcript easily readable, while remaining faithful to the tape recording.